 Golf Canada Foundation Women’s Fund

 The mandate of the Golf Canada Foundation’s Women’s Fund Committee is to support women’s initiatives and programs that will have a significant impact on women’s golf.
-2018 will be the eighth year these grants have been available.
+2019 will be the ninth year these grants have been available.
 The following are the links to application forms, with explanations of each grant type immediately below.

-The grants may be applied for (for the year 2018) from the Golf Canada Women’s Fund until October 31, 2017, with approval being announced by January 8th, 2018.
+The grants (for the year 2019) from the Golf Canada Women’s Fund may be applied for until October 31, 2018, with approval being announced by January 8th, 2019.
 Grants will be available to Provincial Golf Associations and other groups or individuals as long as the applications fit the fund criteria to have a significant impact on women’s golf.

 The areas that grants could focus on are as follows: